 Because taking away the shape discrimination did not restore the typical SRT pattern, we now turn to the role of distractors.
 Specifically, maybe partial overlap between a distractor location's response code and a target location's response code led to some amount of interference, as would occur when a target appeared at a prior distractor location.
 Any such interference would help offset any inhibition at the target location caused by shifting attention to it.
 This possibility is evaluated by removing the distractors.
-If there was a gradient of inhibition at the prior target location plus interference whenever a target appeared at a prior distractor location for eliminating that interference, thereby revealing especially slow SRTs whenever the target location repeats.
+If there was a gradient of inhibition at the prior target location plus interference whenever a target appeared at a prior distractor location in the earlier experiments, removing the distractors should be sufficient for eliminating that interference, thereby revealing especially slow SRTs whenever the target location repeats.